Niall-OLeary/Portfolio/README.md

 **Data Analyst | Power BI Developer | Data Engineer**
 Skilled in SQL, Power BI, data modelling and ETL pipelines.
 All with a focus of transforming raw data into actionable business insights.

-Welcome to my GitHub portfolio — a collection of analytical/engineering projects, dashboards, and technical work showcasing my experience across operational reporting, BI development, and data engineering/ analytics.
+Welcome to my GitHub portfolio — a collection of analytical/engineering projects, dashboards, and technical work showcasing my experience across data engineering, data analytics, BI development, and operational reporting.

 ---